afzalarsalan/linux-surfacebook/README.md

 Then, to build the package, simply run (as usual):

-	makepkg

-Once the package is built, you'll need to run the following :

 	makepkg -i

 This will generate the kernel executable (vmlinuz) and two initramfs images.
 They will likely be located in the /boot directory.